ymyke/cardio/DOMAIN.md

 - E.g., FightLocation:
   - ComputerStrategy including cards
   - Computer player initial values
-- A location has a seed and a distance (steps from the start) attribute, which are used to generate the location.
+- A location has a seed and a rung (steps from the start) attribute, which are used to generate the location.
 The seed is derived from an original seed for the entire run.